supratikj/Coding-Challenge/Continuous-Delivery-Coding-Challenge.md

-# CI/CD challenge
+# Automation Engineer/Continuous Delivery challenge
-This page consists coding challenge for Continuous Delivery roles at Isentia.
+This page consists coding challenge for Continuous Delivery/Automation Engineering roles at Isentia.

 # Purpose
 Aim of this test is three fold,